-Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available (\$9,302) (30/06/2024) Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$97,629 (30/06/2024) Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$368,016 (30/06/2024) Percentage of a resident ingoing contribution applied to the Capital Replacement Fund The total contribution to the CRF is determined by the operator using the quantity surveyor's report.
-The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
+Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available (\$9,302) (30/06/2024) Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$97,629 (30/06/2024) Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$368,016 (30/06/2024) Percentage of a resident ingoing contribution applied to the Capital Replacement Fund The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
 This fund is used for replacing the village's capital items.
-Part 16 - Insurance The village operator must take out general insurance, to full replacement value, for the retirement village, including for: communal facilities; and the accommodation units, other than accommodation units owned by residents.
-Residents contribute towards the cost of this insurance as part of the General Services Charge.
+The total contribution to the CRF is determined by the operator using the quantity surveyor's report.
+Part 16 - Insurance The village operator must village, including for: take out general insurance, to full replacement valu ie, for the retirement communal facilitiesthe accommodation ; and n units, other than accommodation units owned by residents.
+Residents contribute towar ds the cost of this insurance as part of the Genera l Services Charge.

 16.1 Is the resident responsible for arranging any insurance cover?

-If yes, the resident is responsible for these insurance policies: ⊠ Yes □ No If yes, the resident is responsible for these insurance policies: contents insurance (for the resident's property in the unit); and public liability insurance (for incidents occurring in the resident's unit) workers' compensation insurance (for the resident's employees or contractors) insurance for the resident's motor vehicle or mobility device
+If yes, the resident is responsible for these insurance policies:

+If yes, the resident is responsible for these insurance policies:

+- contents insurance (for the resident's property in the unit); and - public liability insurance (for incidents occurring in the resident's unit) - workers' compensation insurance (for the resident's employees or contractors) - insurance for the resident's motor vehicle or mobility device